canonical/mongodb-operator/CONTRIBUTING.md

 - Generally, before developing enhancements to this charm, you should consider opening an issue explaining your use case.
 - If you would like to chat with us about your use-cases or proposed implementation, you can reach us at [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/charm-dev) or [Discourse](https://discourse.charmhub.io/).
 - Familiarising yourself with the [Charmed Operator Framework](https://juju.is/docs/sdk) library will help you a lot when working on new features or bug fixes.
 - All enhancements require review before being merged.
+Additionally, new code must pass the tests.
 Code review typically examines
     - code quality
     - test coverage
     - user experience for Juju administrators of this charm.
 - Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
 This also avoids merge commits and creates a linear Git commit history.

 ## Developing